Although Pheasant Fest 2021 was canceled here is what we can expect from Pheasants Forever in the 2022 Omaha, Nebraska Show.

 The New Pheasants Forever and Quail Forever Film Festival

-This year’s event will also include the first Pheasants Forever and Quail Forever film festival which features two Project Upland Films along with other excellent work from The Flush, Orvis, and Duck Camp.
-This portion of the event will go down the night before Pheasant Fest begins (February 13 at 5:30 p.m.) and at the Pourhouse Downtown.
+The 2020 show include the first Pheasants Forever and Quail Forever film festival which featured two Project Upland Films along with other excellent work from The Flush, Orvis, and Duck Camp.
+This portion of the event went down the night before Pheasant Fest began at the Pourhouse Downtown and sold out weeks before the event!

-General admission is $29.91 which includes an associate membership to Pheasants Forever and two complimentary tickets to Pheasant Fest!
-VIP seating tickets are $42.73 which includes a free drink, access to the VIP area, an associate membership to Pheasants Forever, two complimentary tickets to Pheasant Fest and a special gift bag.
+General admission was $29.91 which included an associate membership to Pheasants Forever and two complimentary tickets to Pheasant Fest!
+VIP seating tickets were $42.73 which included a free drink, access to the VIP area, an associate membership to Pheasants Forever, two complimentary tickets to Pheasant Fest and a special gift bag.

-The films we have featured this year include the film profile of award-winning wild game chef Hank Shaw in Food and Hunting and our most recent film Never Too Late with Pheasants Forever Education and Outreach Program Manager, Marissa Jensen.
+The films we featured include the film profile of award-winning wild game chef Hank Shaw in Food and Hunting and our most recent film Never Too Late with Pheasants Forever Education and Outreach Program Manager, Marissa Jensen.

-Oh yeah–if you hear of any killer after-hours parties going on in the Twin Cities area, let us know in the comments below!
+Oh yeah–if you hear of any killer after-hours parties going on, let us know in the comments below!